temenostech/temenos-platform-documentation/docfx_project/home/docstore/techguides/t24-development.md

  - in _tafj.properties_ from Your_DEV_Path\TAFJ\conf, update lines 13, 26 and 42 based on Your_DEV_Path.
  - if a project already exists in your DesignStudio workspace, in _Launch T24 Packager (TAFJ).launch_ file from Your_DEV_Path\DesignStudio\workspace\YOUR-project-packager, lines 9, 10 and 11 must be updated accordingly to Your_Path.

-To be able to interogate the sandbox database, a series of updates must be applied to _tafj.properties_ file from Your_DEV_Path\TAFJ\conf:
+To be able to interrogate the sandbox database, a series of updates must be applied to _tafj.properties_ file from Your_DEV_Path\TAFJ\conf:
 | **Property**  		| Value	|
 |-					|-		|
 |temn.tafj.jdbc.url		|	jdbc:h2:tcp://**Your_Sandbox_Database_IP**/TAFJDB;MODE=Oracle;TRACE_LEVEL_FILE=0; TRACE_LEVEL_SYSTEM_OUT=0;DB_CLOSE_ON_EXIT=FALSE;FILE_LOCK=NO; IFEXISTS=TRUE;CACHE_SIZE=131072;MVCC=TRUE;LOCK_TIMEOUT=30000   |